Be familiar with University policy and College procedures and act in accordance with those policy and procedures.

 In order to pass this unit a student must obtain a mark of 50 or more for the unit AND pass the hurdle assessment, that is the Final Examination.

 For further details about grading, please refer below in the policies and procedures section.

-Final examinations will typically take place at the end of the semester.
+Final examinations will typically take place at the end of the semester and it is a hurdle assessment.
 For further information, please refer to the Examination Timetable website on www.mq.edu.au